 Jonny Kim: Navy SEAL, Harvard doctor, NASA astronaut, and every Asian parent’s dream | campus.sg

 Jonny Kim has become an internet celebrity because of his multiple achievements that basically showcase him as every Asian parent’s dream.
-As if becoming a high-ranking Navy SEAL and Harvard Medical School graduate wasn’t enough, Jonny has recently added NASA astronaut to his list of achievements.
-But these feats did not come easy to him.
-There were obstacles and it took some time for Jonny to find his true calling.
+As if becoming a high-ranking Navy SEAL and Harvard Medical School graduate wasn’t enough, Jonny has recently added NASA astronaut – as flight engineer – to his list of achievements.

 Coming from an Immigrant Family

 Like many Asians in Western countries, Jonny is the son of immigrant parents who came to the US from South Korea in the 1980s in search of a better life for their children.
 They settled in south central Los Angeles and opened a liquor store, just like many other Korean immigrants in California.
 It was a highly competitive market as there were 625 Korean-owned liquor stores in the area by 1992.
+Jonny’s father grew up in a rural and impoverished town with no formal education, while Jonny’s mother worked as a part-time substitute teacher at an educational school while she raised him and his younger brother.

-Jonny noted that his parents were hard immigrant-workers who sacrificed a lot to migrate to a brand new country and start a new life.
+Despite this, Jonny noted that his parents were hard immigrant-workers who sacrificed a lot to migrate to a brand new country and start a new life.

 A Tough Decision to Join the Military

-In high school, Jonny was an insecure teenager who struggled to make friends.
+In high school, the young Jonny Kim was an insecure teenager who struggled to make friends.
 He would spend his lunchtimes alone and mindlessly roam around the hallways because he didn’t want others to see that he was lonely.
 Although he played water polo and swam and (not surprisingly) received good grades while taking Advanced Placement (AP) courses, he always felt like there was something missing in his life.

 Jonny’s lack of self-confidence when growing up motivated his decision to join the military.
 His only goal as a teenager was to join the Navy and become a SEAL.
 Navy SEALs are the navy’s primary special operations force who undergo rigorous training and difficult missions.